Alina Homecare – Blog Header (Purple Version)

 Gardening is a great way for older people to enjoy exercise outdoors and stay healthy.
-It offers a chance to connect with nature and provides physical activity as well as mental stimulation.
+It offers an opportunity to connect with nature and provides physical activity as well as mental stimulation.
 Read our guide to gardening for elderly people to learn more including top tips to help seniors enjoy gardening.

 Whether you or your elderly loved one have been gardening for a long time or you’re just starting out, gardening of any type is a great activity for the elderly that’s easy to access, fun and good for you.